michalkiral/scientific_web_components/README.md

 ---

 Adjust any sections according to the exact details of your repository!
 If you have specific components or features in mind, I can further personalize this README template.

+## Import conventions

+To keep bundles predictable and make tree-shaking reliable, prefer deep imports from the `src/shared` submodules instead of using the `shared` barrel.
+Examples:

+- Good: `import { sharedVariables } from '../shared/styles/common-styles.js';`
+- Good: `import { classNames } from '../shared/utils/dom-utils.js';`
+- Avoid: `import { sharedVariables, classNames } from '../shared/index.js';`

+An ESLint rule (`no-restricted-imports`) has been added to enforce this convention.
+The rule blocks imports from `../shared` and `../shared/index.js` and will show an error with guidance when violated.